TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_Music.md

 10. Go to the MusicSwitchContainer `2886985` and look at its decision tree to get the AudioNodeId for `barbarian`.
 11. Go to the MusicRandomSequenceContainer `934311252` and look at its playlist items to get the SegmentId of the only item with RsType equal to `4294967295`.
 12. Go to the MusicSegment `1047327910` and change its Duration and its 2nd AK music marker's position both from `30461.5646258503` to the length of your custom prebattle music track (in milliseconds).
 Look at its child IDs and get the only ID in that list.
 13. Go to the MusicTrack `268426955` and change its track source infos' SrcDuration from `30461.54195011338` to the length of your custom prebattle music track (in milliseconds).
-Change its source's SourceId and FileId and its track source infos' SourceId from `772483639` to the number you used to rename your ambient WEM music track.
+Change its source's SourceId and FileId and its track source infos' SourceId from `772483639` to the number you used to rename your prebattle WEM music track.
 14. Save the soundbank.

 ## Step 4: Add the edited soundbank to the mod's packfile and install it into Total War Attila.